PlantDr430/FunFinder_Pangenome/README.md

 ## Other output files

 All figures as well as text files associated with images for reproduction purposes.
-Within in isolate directory in the species_results directory there will be fasta files containing proteins from each analysis provided, as well as, overall_results file for each analysis (Note: These overall_results for each analysis will not always match the pangenome clusters for each analysis as we have a default 50% cutoff for clusters to be classified as a given annotation category).
+Within each isolate directory in the species_results directory there will be separate fasta files containing proteins from each analysis provided, as well as, overall_results file for each analysis (Note: These overall_results for each analysis will not always match the pangenome clusters for each analysis as we have a default 50% cutoff for clusters to be classified as a given annotation category).
 Final output file will be a large tab deliminated file that can be opened in excel which will contain all clusters their proteins and annotations.

 ## Dependencies